venom-blockchain/venom-blockchain.github.io/docs/start/maintain/how-to-become-a-validator.md

 8. Wait until the elections start

 When elections start, the venom-validator-manager process will automatically stake the desired amount of tokens.
-You can check the current state of elections using [Venomscan.com](https://venomscan.com/validators) or the alternative explorer [Venomscan.live](https://testnet.venomscan.live/validators).
+You can check the current state of elections using [Venomscan.com](https://venomscan.com/validators).

 :::info
 venom-validator-manager adds 1 VENOM token for the stake to pay for the transaction fees, and you will be required to add 1 VENOM token to the "stake and bonuses recovery" transaction.
 Due to this, it is adviseable to always keep some additional tokens in the Validator